ashimroyrupok/ashimroyrupok/README.md

 ## About Me

-My name is Ashim Roy.I am studying Computer Science and Technology in Rangpur Polytechnic Institute.I am working with MERN.Still working on MERN.
+My name is Ashim Roy.I am studying Computer Science and Technology in Rangpur Polytechnic Institute.I am working with MERN.Still working on MERN.I would like to see myself as a full stack developer

 Contact me in Email : ashimroyrupok@gmail.com